-ECEC to work with child protection and children’s health in pioneering partnership project
+ECEC to work with child protection and children’s health

 The Creating Better Futures website launched last week with the aims of refining practice and promoting partnership between early childhood education and care (ECEC) and the child protection and health sectors, all working together to support children and families who are experiencing difficulties.